Westy05/FinanceManager/README.md

 Welcome to my first personal programming project!
+This project is intended to make managing your monthly budget easier by keeping track of your monthly income and expenses.

 ## <ins>**Function Overview**<ins/>
 Currently this project has a few functions, it can...